 Now, once your paperwork is in order, you have scouted out your preferred wholesaler(s), and decided which one(s) you would like to do business with, it’s time to apply.
 With many wholesalers, an application and a proof of certificate are the only two requirements.
 However, there are some companies that will vet your company to verify that you qualify.
 In these cases, I’ve found that the better your online presence, the better your chances.
 Most wholesalers are very interested in doing business with you and will respond within one or two days of the submission of your application, with some it can take a week.
 To help expedite things when applying, fill out your application completely, have your tax ID and business information handy, and have your sales tax certificate on file and ready to email.

 When it comes to ordering, learn your wholesaler.
-Know their shipping policies and options, cut off times for same day shipping, how long shipping will take to your area, hours/days of operation, the products they carry, policies on damages and returns, their specialties, what kind of support they offer, what benefits they offer, and discounts and promotions.
-Remember, they want your business, and many of them will bend over backwards to make sure that you’re taken care of properly.
+Know their shipping policies and options, cut-off times for same-day shipping, how long shipping will take to your area, hours/days of operation, the products they carry, policies on damages and returns, their specialties, what kind of support they offer, what benefits they offer, and discounts and promotions.
+Remember, they want your business, and many of them will bend over backward to make sure that you’re taken care of properly.
 Once you’ve chosen your wholesalers, keep talking to others who use their services and see why, what benefits they’ve been offered, and the advantages or disadvantages they have encountered.

 Here are a few extra tidbits that I have picked up along the way: